-This notice of proposed rulemaking has been determined not to be a "significant regulatory action" under sec.
+This final rule has been determined not to be a "significant regulatory action" under sec.
 3(f) of E.O.
-12866.
-The proposed addition of prostate cancer by this rulemaking is estimated to cost the WTC Health Program between \$3,462,67535 and \$6,995,81736 per annum.
+12866, and therefore has not been reviewed by the Office of Management and Budget (OMB).
+The addition of prostate cancer by this rulemaking is estimated to cost the WTC Health Program between \$3,462,675 and \$6,995,817 per annum.
 All of the costs to the WTC Health Program will be transfers after the implementation of provisions of the Patient Protection and Affordable Care Act (Pub.
 L. 111-148) on January 1, 2014.
-This notice of proposed rulemaking has been reviewed by the Office of Management and Budget (OMB).
 The rule would not interfere with State, local, and Tribal governments in the exercise of their governmental functions.